 Where do you start from?

-The Hajós Alfréd National SportPool is Hungary’s first indoor swimming pool, the premiere location of domestic water sports.
-Additional to hosting competitors of all ages in various water sports - swimming, water polo, synchronized swimming, diving, scuba diving, modern penthatlon, triathlon –the facilities are available to the general public as well.
+In addition to hosting competitors of all ages in various water sports - swimming, water polo, synchronized swimming, diving, scuba diving, modern pentathlon, triathlon –the facilities are available for the general public as well.

 The indoor swiming pool was built in 1930, based on the plans and design by Hungary’s very first Olympic champion, Alfréd Hajós.
 The first outdoor pool and the diving facility was completed in 1937 and have been remodelled and extended several times since.
 The Margit Island SportPool was last refurbished prior to the 2006 European Swimming Championships when it was extended with an additional open, olympic size pool and another diving pool.
 This extension was named after legendary swim coach, Tamás Széchy.
 Currently 8 open or closed swimming pools and international standard diving platforms, covering nearly 80000 m2, awaits professional and recrational sportmen and women alike.